ronnyerrmann/cycle_logging/README.md

 * Finally, the SRTM htg files can be zipped using `for file in *.htg; do zip "${file}.zip" "$file" && rm "$file" && echo "$file has been zipped into ${file}.zip"; done` .
 * GPS files that were loaded without SRTM data won't get SRTM data automatically.
 They need to be removed, so they will be loaded again.
 * Elevations below 0 will have an unsigned integer (16 bit) buffer underflow, elevations without a reading will end up with 32k.
+* **Create Tiles**
+  * run `./create_tiles.sh` after adjusting the top parameters and the areas you want to serve at the bottom of the file
+  * if run in development mode, the tiles folder will be linked under `cycle_django/cycle/static/tiles`

 ### Learnings
 * Django makes the development easier only if it can manage tables